 Leadership in Human Service Administration (MA)

 In the program, students learn to analyze organizational problems from multiple perspectives and to develop, motivate, and empower teams.
 Courses are designed to give students knowledge frameworks from which to operate, to encourage habits of reflection and analysis, and to develop the skills and attitudes that will enable them to be outstanding leaders.
 A required, supervised 150-hour field experience provides additional opportunities to consider issues from a variety of perspectives.
-For more information, check out the Human Service Administration Student Handbook (adobe pdf format).
+For more information, check out the Leadership in Human Service Administration Student Handbook (adobe pdf format).

 - Semester Hours Required